High Point issues citywide curfew

 There shall be no sale, transportation, purchase, storage and use of gasoline, dangerous weapons and substances on corporate limits of the City of High Point during the curfew hours.
 This does not authorize prohibitions or restrictions on lawfully possessed firearms or ammunition.

-For more details on any of the rules of the curfew, read the full release HERE.
+For more details on any of the rules of the curfew, read the full HERE.

 RELATED: Fireworks, tear gas, and windows broken during second night of demonstrations in Greensboro